sant1ag0x00/sant1ag0x00/README.md

 - 👋 Hi, I’m @sant1ag0x00
 - 👀 I’m interested in Python, Rust and Common Lisp
-- 🌱 I’m currently learning Common Lisp and Docker
+- 🌱 I’m currently learning Rust and Containerization
 - 📫 How to reach me tim AT weltraumkatzen DOT space